GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Method

-where $r$ is the candidate ratio, $\mathcal{C}(r) = \{C_1,\dots,C_D\}$ denotes the grouping with $D$ groups, and $\mA \in \mathbb{R}^{n\times n}$ is the affinity matrix, with $\emA_{i,j}$ denoting the affinity between experts $i$ and $j$.
+where $r$ is the candidate ratio, $\mathcal{C}(r) = \{C_1,\dots,C_D\}$ denotes the grouping with $D$ groups, and $A \in \mathbb{R}^{n\times n}$ is the affinity matrix, with $A_{i,j}$ denoting the affinity between experts $i$ and $j$.
 By plotting $(S(r),U(r))$, we select the knee point as the optimal $r$, preserving affinity while avoiding excessive size gaps.
+The validity of this choice is empirically confirmed in Appendix~\ref{sec:NUR}.
 After determining $r$, we refine fully non-uniform grouping by reassigning experts with the lowest intra-group affinity to candidate groups with higher affinity, yielding a scheme with controlled non-uniformity.
 Details of the algorithm are provided in Appendix~\ref{sec:Alg.1}.

-\textbf{Hierarchical Grouping for Distributed Expert Placement.} In multi-node, multi-GPU scenarios, we adopt a hierarchical grouping strategy.
-At the inter-node level, experts within each layer are divided into $N$ large groups mapped to nodes.
-Since inter-node communication is much more expensive, we apply fully non-uniform grouping to maximize intra-node affinity and minimize cross-node traffic.
+\textbf{Hierarchical Grouping for Distributed Expert Placement.} In multi-node, multi-GPU scenarios, we adopt a hierarchical grouping (HG) strategy.
+At the cross-node level, experts within each layer are divided into $N$ large groups mapped to nodes.
+Since cross-node communication is much more expensive, we apply fully non-uniform grouping to maximize intra-node affinity and minimize cross-node traffic.
 Within each node, these groups are further partitioned into $G$ smaller groups mapped to individual GPUs, where controlled non-uniform grouping is applied to balance group size while preserving affinity.
 This two-level strategy achieves communication optimization across the topology: affinity is maximized within GPUs, weaker across GPUs in the same node, and rare across nodes.
 As a result, communication overhead is significantly reduced.